Dre Campbell Farm

 Chinch bugs can be a real nuisance, especially if you’re trying to garden or keep your lawn healthy.
 These little pests can quickly do a lot of damage.
 But don’t worry; we’ve got you covered.

-The methods that we talked about here are safe for your plants and your family, and they’re sure to kill or help deter chinch bugs without harming pets or plants.
+The methods we discussed here are safe for your plants and family, and they’re sure to kill or help deter chinch bugs without harming pets or plants.

 Picture via commons.wikimedia.org